 João placed the sack on the icebox lid, pulled out the sealed bag of cookies and tore it open.
 Grabbing a handful, he sat on the hatch cover to begin his breakfast.
 Mamede was standing at the helm, Ze beside me at the rail.
 Both men were eager to get some grub, but being gentlemen, they waited for me to go first.

 Knowing what I would get, I took a bite of the cracker first.
-Mmm. . . just as bland as I remembered and even more chewy, probably from sitting in the muggy hold.
-But that didn’t stop me from scarfing it down — I inhaled that biscuit just as fast as my salivary glands could pump out spit.
+Mmm. . . just as bland as I remembered and even more chewy, probably from sitting in the muggy hold for too long.
+But that didn’t stop me from scarfing it down — I was hungry.
+I inhaled that biscuit just as fast as my salivary glands could pump out spit.

 When I finished the cracker I badly needed a drink of water.
 Kneeling by the barril I could see João watching me.
 Ever since my little choking incident the day before, he made it a point to watch whenever I took a drink from the cask, hoping, no doubt, for a repeat performance.
 This time he was out of luck.

-I could almost feel the flour congealing in my gut as I drank.
+I could almost feel the flour congealing in my gut as I drank the warm, stale water.
 White glue.
-Good thing I wasn’t feeling seasick because puking that stuff up would’ve been a sticky mess.
-Standing again, I saw my two cookies sitting on the cover, and popped one into my mouth thinking, At least it’s got some sugar.
+Good thing I wasn’t feeling seasick that morning because puking that stuff up would have been a sticky mess.
+Standing up again I saw my two cookies sitting on the icebox cover and popped one into my mouth thinking, At least it’s got some sugar.

 Already I was peering at the bag to see how many cookies were left.
 No matter, I could have easily eaten them all, then wrestled João for the few he still had in his palm (though after raising the anchor, I knew it wouldn’t be easy).
 It’s amazing how quickly we regress to our baser selves in times of stress.
 All it takes is a bit of fear or an empty stomach, to actually believe the politicians when they say that the only solution to all the guns in our society is — MORE GUNS!
 (Yes – you can never have too many.)